LeoMaurice/LeoMaurice/README.md

 # 💫 About Me:
-Civil servant and data scientist at @InseeFr.<br><br>In training at @Ensae after an engineering degree at Ecole Polytechnique.
+Statistician and data scientist at Dares, Statistics department of the French Labour Ministery.
+Working on Health data and labour conditions.
+Using the *Conditions de Travail* survey and *SNDS* data (Medical consumption administrative data from French Social Security).

+Member of @InseeFr civil servants.

+## Degrees

+Sociology master from Paris-Saclay University.
+Engineering degree from Ensae and Ecole Polytechnique, Institut Polytechnique de Paris.

+## Projects and publications

-Currently doing a [master thesis](https://leomaurice.github.io/CCNE/) with Emmanuel Didier, on the textual analysis of the discourse of the French Bioethics Committee.
+[Master thesis](https://leomaurice.github.io/CCNE/) with Emmanuel Didier and Samuel Coavoux, in 2024, on the textual analysis and bibliometrics of the French Bioethics Committee.

+[Article in Frontiers in Big Data on amenities walking accessibility in and around Paris](https://doi.org/10.3389/fdata.2024.1354007) : Marie-Olive Thaury, Simon Genet, Léopold Maurice, Paola Tubaro, Sarah J Berkemer.
+City composition and accessibility statistics in and around Paris.
+Frontiers in Big Data, 2024, 7, ⟨10.3389/fdata.2024.1354007⟩. ⟨hal-04460871⟩

-Finished a project at the MZES/Mannheim Universität on the communication of MPs through twitter in regard to their constituents needs and their party policy with Dr. Denis Cohen.
+Project  with Dr. Denis Cohen in 2023 at the MZES/Mannheim Universität on the communication of MPs through twitter in regard to their constituents needs and their party policy.

-In both cases, Natural Language Processing (BERT) was used.

 On my free time I am working on an automated playlist making algorithm using Spotify and Genius data, mood/genre predictions and clustering.